-- Cyberbullying, along with all other forms of bullying, will not be tolerated at Barcombe CE Primary School. - Full details of how we will respond to cyberbullying are set out in our anti-bullying policy.
+- All staff at Barcombe CE Primary School understand that children are capable of abusing their peers online.
+Cyberbullying, along with all other forms of bullying, will not be tolerated here. - Full details of how we will respond to cyberbullying are set out in our anti-bullying policy.